 This will be delivered with a big expansion of the vehicle charging network in urban and rural Scotland; investment in innovative solutions; and leadership on procurement from the public sector.

-🌍 We have put a ban on fracking in place in Scotland, neither fracking nor underground coal gasification have a place in Scotland’s energy mix.
+🌍 Neither fracking nor underground coal gasification have a place in Scotland’s energy mix.

 The SNP have taken a cautious, evidence based approach to fracking, conducting one of the most far reaching investigations into unconventional oil and gas of any government.
 A public consultation found that 99 per cent of respondents were opposed to fracking.

-🌍 Investment in walking and cycling in Scotland will be doubled to £80 million a year.
+🌍 Investment in walking and cycling in Scotland has been doubled to £80 million a year.

 To ensure the delivery of world-class cycling infrastructure an Active Travel Commissioner will also be appointed.